ARSINOE-project/data-management-service/docs/source/index.rst

 .. http:get:: /search-datasets

-   Retrieves a list of the datasets in the Data Catalogue
+   Retrieves a paginated list of the datasets in the Data Catalogue.
+The query parameters listed below can be repeated, but when using the "and" operator it only makes sense for tags to be repeated, since a dataset may have multiple tags but not e.g. multiple authors or origins.

+   :query int page: The page number.

    :query string operator: The operator that joins the filtered fields.
 Can either be "or" or "and".
 Defaults to "and". (*optional*)